sjtalkar/sjtalkar.github.io/NLP course notes.md

 - Probability of having seen an n-gram can be zero - Perplexity is undefined.

 ## SMOOTHING
+Why
+  - Becuase of zeroing out of certain words when not seen in original training corpus
+  - Helps with generalizations
+  - Works for words but not n-grams

 ### Add-one estimation or Laplace smoothing
 - Pretend that we saw each word one more time than we did.